Travel guide

 • Main cities: Stable 4G/5G, perfect for streaming, browsing, and video calls.

-To maximize coverage in Uruguay, PuraSim uses the local networks with the best available infrastructure through local roaming agreements.
-This means that your eSIM automatically connects to the network with the best signal at all times.
+To maximize coverage in Uruguay, PuraSim uses local networks with the best available infrastructure through local roaming agreements.
+This means your eSIM automatically connects to the network with the best signal at all times.

 eSIM in Uruguay